reactive-python/reactpy/docs/source/creating-interfaces/index.rst

             :link: conditional-rendering
             :link-type: doc

-            Use what you've learned so far to add conditional logic to your components.
+            Use what you've learned so far to render display different views depending on a what a component's inputs are.

-        .. grid-item-card:: :octicon:`versions` Dynamic Layout Structure
+        .. grid-item-card:: :octicon:`versions` Dynamic Element Children
-            :link: dynamic-layout-structure
+            :link: dynamic-element-children
             :link-type: doc

-            Understand how IDOM keeps track of changing layout structures.
+            Understand how to correctly render using lists of child elements that may change in length or order

 IDOM is a Python package for making user interfaces (UI).
 These interfaces are built from small elements of functionality like buttons text and images.
 IDOM allows you to